A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Data acquisition, processing, and analysis

-The time series of the raw data (dashed lines) and filtered data (solid lines) for some relevant indicators at the national Italian level, namely the \textit{daily new positive} cases, the \textit{daily deaths}, the number of individuals that are \textit{hospitalized} with symptoms and those \textit{hosted in ICUs}, are reported in Figure \ref{fig:twowaves}.
+The time series of the filtered data (solid lines) for some relevant \AQ{epidemiological compartments} at the national Italian level, namely the \textit{daily positive} cases, the \textit{daily deceased}, the number of individuals that are \textit{hospitalized} with symptoms and those \textit{hosted in ICUs}, are reported in Figure \ref{fig:twowaves}.
+On top of each figure, we display a color bar.
+The color code used therein is corresponding to the severity of NPIs, as stated in DPCM (the decree issued by the Italian Government) on November 4, 2020\footnote{\url{https://www.gazzettaufficiale.it/eli/gu/2020/11/04/275/so/41/sg/pdf}}.